 Do you know why financial planning is important for seafarers?

-What are the challenges faced by a Seafarer while planning for finances?
+What are the financial planning challenges faced by a Seafarer?

-The residential status, taxations, and deductions of a Seafarer?
+The seafarer residential status, taxations, and deductions of a Seafarer?

-This article will help you discover all these one by one.
+This article will help you discover all the financial planning challenges one by one.
 Let’s get started.

 “How you earn your money and build your career is how you earn your destiny and build your legacy.”